open5gs/open5gs/docs/_pages/faq.md

 #### The parsing errors are caused by tab spaces in the configuration files.

 YAML forbids tabs.
-You should use space instead of tab in NextEPC configuration file.
+You should use space instead of tab in Open5GS configuration file.

 ```markdown
 YAML FAQ: Why does YAML forbid tabs?